lovoo/goka-tools/goka-gh-pages/content/en/docs/getting_started/_index.md

 ```

-Goka relies on [Sarama](https://github.com/Shopify/sarama) to perform the actual communication with Kafka, which offers many configuration settings.
-The config is documented [here](https://godoc.org/github.com/Shopify/sarama#Config).
+Goka relies on [Sarama](https://github.com/IBM/sarama) to perform the actual communication with Kafka, which offers many configuration settings.
+The config is documented [here](https://godoc.org/github.com/IBM/sarama#Config).

-In most cases, you need to modify the config, e.g. to set the Kafka Version.
+In most cases you need to modify the config e.g. to set the Kafka Version.

 ```golang
 cfg := goka.DefaultConfig()